Solving PDEs with Incomplete Information: Numerical Illustrations

 \subsection{Additional comments on the approximation of Riesz representers}

-Finally, we provide a little more information on the computations that may be of interest to the reader.
+We provide a little more information on the computation of the Riesz representers that may be of interest to the reader.
 We work in the same setting as in the previous sections.
 Let us begin with the rate of convergence of our numerical approximations to the Riesz representers.